 Let’s take a look at the benefits of a ‘remotely monitored’ Ajax wireless alarm system:

 The Ajax alarm system is an advanced and reliable wireless alarm system that enables wireless communication in your home or business and uses certified equipment.
-AJAX have developed Jeweller – a radio protocol that delivers an uninterrupted interaction between the hub and security system devices without the need for wires.
+AJAX has developed Jeweller – a radio protocol that delivers an uninterrupted interaction between the hub and security system devices without the need for wires.

-Ajax wireless alarm systems are rated Grade 2 (certified EN50131) which is the highest security grade a wireless alarm system can achieve, that’s one of the reasons Farsight has partnered with Ajax to provide a professionally monitored solution for its alarm systems – with alarm signals being received directly by our central monitoring station – the Observatory, following a very simple connection process allowing full integration with our own monitoring interface.
+Ajax wireless alarm systems are rated Grade 2 (certified EN50131) which is the highest security grade a wireless alarm system can achieve, that’s one of the reasons Farsight has partnered with Ajax to provide a professionally monitored solution for its alarm systems – with alarm signals being received directly by our central monitoring station – the Observatory, following a very simple connection process allowing full integration with our monitoring interface.

 Ajax MotionCam wireless motion detector with alarm verification and pet immunity can take a series of still images with its in-built camera which can be delivered to our monitoring station in seconds and played back in the form of animation for a quick assessment of the situation by an operator.
 This reduces unnecessary emergency response call-outs by verifying the cause of an alarm activation, whilst including privacy features too, so our operators can only see what you want them to.